Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **H** Heater number to monitor (default 1 which is normally the first hot end)
 * **S** Maximum permitted temperature
 * **P** Heater monitor number, default 0
 * **T** Sensor number used to monitor the heater.
-It default to the sensor that controls the heater (as was specified in the M305 command when the heater was created).
+It defaults to the sensor that controls the heater (as was specified in the M308 command when the heater was created).
 * **A** Action to trigger (0: Generate heater fault [default] 1: Switch off permanently 2: Switch off temporarily 3: Shut down the printer)^1^
 * **C** Condition for temperature event (0: Temperature too high [default] 1: Temperature too low, -1: Monitor is disabled)

 Each heater supports a certain number (3 in most builds of RRF) of monitors for that heater.
 The P parameter allows you to choose which monitor to configure.

-By default, monitor 0 is set up to generate a heater fault if a temperature limit is exceeded, and monitors 1 and 2 are disabled.
+By default, monitor 0 is set up to generate a heater fault if a temperature limit is exceeded according to the sensor that controls the heater, and monitors 1 and 2 are disabled.

 ##### Examples
 <br>